richard-porter/trust-chain-protocol/README.md

 **Performance overhead.** Chain of custody verification adds latency at each hop.
 High-frequency agentic tasks may require a tiered model.
 This needs optimization work.

+**EML shared-substrate limitation.** If the EML mediator and the generator share training distribution, disagreement checks are weaker than they appear.
+Heterogeneous model mediation is the mitigation path; it is deferred to a future implementation slice.
+See `eml-spec-v0.1.md §8.1`.

 -----

 ## Open Research Questions